HDR-Ecosystem/hdr2024/content/practical/getting-here.md

 ## <span style="color:Orange">By Train</span>

 [Amtrak](http://www.amtrak.com) provides daily rail passenger service between Champaign-Urbana and Chicago and to points south through Memphis to New Orleans.
+These trains are a comfortable means of travel with free Wifi.
 The local Amtrak Station is located within the Illinois Terminal in downtown Champaign (2 miles from the conference venue).

 {{< figure src="images/locations/IllinoisTerminal.jpg" alt="Illinois Terminal" >}}